Boardman residents bring questions about ABC District

 In addition to fees collected, the district will apply for grant and federal funding.

-Loree explained that the district has to wait until its begins to collect fees to apply for funding, because most sources require a local match.
+Loree explained that the district has to wait until it begins to collect fees to apply for funding because most sources require a local match.

 Loree and trustees also fielded complaints about the increasing tax burden the district places on Boardman residents.